-A forklift design is based off a forklift that you would see in any modern warehouse.
+A forklift design is based on a forklift that you would see in any modern warehouse.
 The forklift's lifting motion is vertical instead of rotational, like the lever's.
 This will keep the object you are collecting evenly balanced while you lift it and will help keep it from being lost before you can return to base.

 The vertical motion also helps when retrieving objects that are located in tight spots behind other objects that can't be disturbed.
-In the 2008 FLL Climate Connections game, a loop needed to be retrieved out of a tight hole.
+In the FIRST LEGO League 2008 Climate Connections game, a loop needed to be retrieved out of a tight hole.
 If you used a lever to retrieve the loop, you ran the risk of breaking the loop, because the rotation motion of the lever caused the loop to press against its container.
 However, using a vertical motion to retrieve the loop kept the loop from stressing itself on the container and prevented it from breaking.

 Building a forklift attachment requires a bit more effort and design time than the lever.
 You will need to build up a gear system that can convert the rotational motion of your motor to a vertical motion.

-We already did something similar to this when we designed a vise grip earlier in this chapter.
-Instead of making the motion horizontal, we just need to make it move vertically.
+This is somewhat similar to the design for a vise grip, discussed earlier in this chapter.
+Instead of making the motion horizontal, you just need to make it move vertically.
 Using a spindle made from LEGO worm gears would be ideal.
-Not only will the worm gears allow us to pick up heavy loads, but the smooth motion of the worm gears keeps our cargo steady as we lift.
-In Figure 9-10, you can see a gear design that could be used on a forklift type attachment.
+Not only will the worm gears allow the robot to pick up heavy loads, but the smooth motion of the worm gears keeps the cargo steady as it is lifted.
+Figure 9-10 shows a gear design that could be used on a forklift-type attachment.

 Figure 9-10.
-In this forklift-type powered attachment, as the worm gears turn, the forks will raise or lower depending on the motors direction.
+In this forklift-type powered attachment, as the worm gears turn, the forks will raise or lower depending on the motor's direction